signalogic/SigSRF_SDK/README.md

 ### &nbsp;&nbsp;&nbsp; $numCores = {N \over 32numCPUs}$

-where N is the target number of concurrent streams, numCPUs is the number of available CPUs <sup>3</sup>, and memSize is RAM in GB.
+where N is the required number of concurrent streams, numCPUs is the number of available CPUs <sup>3</sup>, and memSize is RAM in GB.
 For example, a dual-socket server processing 2000 concurrent streams needs 64 GB RAM and 32 cores per CPU.
 For applications with server memory or core constraints, custom builds are possible to achieve tradeoffs between capacity and functionality.

 <sup>1</sup> [pktlib](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-pktlib) provides packet/media APIs, examples include DSCreateSession(), DSPushPacket(), and DSPullPackets(), and DSGetSessionInfo()